Monk Little Dog

 Monk Little Dog (Monk: La cata sur pattes; 멍크) is a series of animated shorts.
 The series was conceptualized by Kim Sung-jae of Kim's Licensing, and produced by Timoon Animation, SAMG Animation and Millimages.
 Monk Little Dog premiered on June 16, 2009 on Canal+ in France and ran until June 11, 2010.

-In the UK the series was broadcast by the CITV Channel, ABC3 in Australia.
-In Indonesia, the series was originally aired by Global TV (now GTV) from 2011 until early 2012, but later moved to RTV between 2014 until 2016, while in Latin America, it was broadcast on Cartoon Network and Boomerang.
+In the UK the series was broadcast by the CITV Channel and in Australia by ABC3.
+In Indonesia, the series originally aired on Global TV (now GTV) from 2011 until early 2012, but later moved to RTV in 2014 until 2016, while in Latin America, it was broadcast on Cartoon Network and Boomerang.